Miriam Solomon

-Miriam Solomon is Professor of Philosophy and Chair of the Philosophy Department as well as Affiliated Professor of Women's Studies at Temple University.
+Miriam Solomon is Emerita Professor of Philosophy at Temple University, where she was also Affiliated Professor of Women's Studies.
 Solomon's work focuses on the philosophy of science, social epistemology, medical epistemology, medical ethics, and gender and science.
 Besides her academic appointments, she has published two books (Social Empiricism and Making Medical Knowledge) and a large number of peer reviewed journal articles, and she has served on the editorial boards of a number of major journals.

 Education and career

 Solomon graduated from Newnham College, Cambridge University in 1979 with a BA in Natural Sciences.
 She went on to receive a doctorate in philosophy from Harvard University in 1986.

 She was a Teaching Fellow at Harvard University while working towards her doctorate, after which she accepted an Assistant Professorship of Philosophy at the University of Cincinnati in 1986 before accepting an Assistant Professorship at Temple University in 1991.
 She received a cross appointment in the Women's Studies department in 1993, was promoted to Associate Professor of Philosophy in 1994, and full Professor in 2003.
-She is currently the Chair of the Department of Philosophy at Temple University.
+She was the Chair of the Department of Philosophy at Temple University until her retirement in 2024.
 She also was a Mellon Fellow at the University of Pennsylvania for the 1990-91 year, a visiting instructor of philosophy at the University of Pennsylvania in 1994 and 2003, and a visiting lecturer at Vienna International Summer University in 2007.

 Besides her academic appointments, Solomon has served on the editorial board of the journal Social Epistemology from 1991 to 1994, the editorial board of the journal Episteme from 2002 to 2005, and the editorial board of Philosophy of Science from 1994 to the present.
 She is also a member of the governing board of the Philosophy of Science Association, serves as editor of the Stanford Encyclopedia of Philosophy for topics related to the philosophy of science, and is a member of the advisory board of the Society for Philosophy and Medicine.
 She is additionally a member of the advisory board for the Society for the Philosophy of Science in Practice, and a member of the steering committee of the International Philosophy of Medicine Roundtable.